woylie/let_me/README.md

 ## Callbacks

-With `use Expel.Policy` at the top of your policy module, Expel will generate several functions for you.
+With `use LetMe.Policy` at the top of your policy module, LetMe will generate several functions for you.

-- Authorization functions: See `c:Expel.Policy.authorize/3`,
+- Authorization functions: See `c:LetMe.Policy.authorize/3`,
-  `c:Expel.Policy.authorize!/3` and `c:Expel.Policy.authorized?/3`.
+  `c:LetMe.Policy.authorize!/3` and `c:LetMe.Policy.authorized?/3`.
-- Introspection functions: See `c:Expel.Policy.list_rules/0`,
+- Introspection functions: See `c:LetMe.Policy.list_rules/0`,
-  `c:Expel.Policy.list_rules/1`, `c:Expel.Policy.get_rule/1` and others.
+  `c:LetMe.Policy.list_rules/1`, `c:LetMe.Policy.get_rule/1` and others.

 ### Authorization